35 Years Ago: Bon Scott Found Dead

 On Tuesday, Feb.
 19, 1980, Bon Scott was found dead.
 The legendary AC/DC front man had been out drinking with friends — but the casual evening took a terrible turn as Scott passed out in his car, and ultimately choked to death on his own vomit.
 He was only 33 years old.

-“For us it was like losing a member of your family,” guitarist Angus Young said in an interview about the singer’s death, “It’s very, very difficult to go through something like that.
+“For us, it was like losing a member of your family,” guitarist Angus Young said in a subsequent interview.
+“It’s very, very difficult to go through something like that.
 Not only is it your friend, it’s also somebody you’ve been working with all that time.”

-Kinnear then explained how he had put the car seat back so he could lie flat, but the next morning, he found him still in the car, but not breathing.
-He rushed him to King’s College Hospital, but Bon was pronounced dead on arrival.
+The next morning, Kinnear says he discovered that his friend was still in the car — but not breathing.
+Kinnear rushed him to King’s College Hospital, but Bon Scott was pronounced dead on arrival.

 In some corners, the evening’s events have remained up for debate.
 Also at the bar that fateful evening with Scott was original AC/DC drummer Colin Burgess, who said he remembered “us leaving and he was alright — like he wasn’t drunk at all.
 And we went home, and the next day he’s dead!
 To me it’s just a really, really strange thing.”
 Elsewhere in the same talk for author Murray Engleheart’s band bio AC/DC: Maximum Rock & Roll, Burgess added: “I can definitely say, to this day, that when we left, he was definitely not drunk at all.”

 What remains certain: One of the most dynamic front men in rock and roll history was gone.